vinicius98s/udacity-my-reads/README.md

 This project was made to [React Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019).

-Basically, this project has 3 shelves (currently reading, want to read and read) that holds some books and you may change them from shelf to shelf.
+Basically, this app has 3 shelves (currently reading, want to read and read) that holds some books and you may change them from shelf to shelf.
 You'll also find a path called /`search` to add more books to your shelves.

 ## Cloning the repository
 On terminal, go to the desired folder to clone this repository.